ARCHER2-HPC/archer2-website/ecse/calls/index.md

 * Code development to take a code from a Tier-2 (Regional) or local university cluster to ARCHER2

+Examples of work targeting future Exascale systems could be:

+* Code development to take a code from ARCHER2 to a likely exascale successor of ARCHER2 - e.g. improvements to parallelisation or improvements to I/O

+* Improving the resiliency of a code to deal with issues that are likely to arise when scaling up to larger systems such as Exascale

+* GPU development to enable codes to run efficiently on Exascale systems with a GPU component

+Note the above are just examples and not a comprehensive list.
+Please get in touch if you have any questions.

-Funding will be prioritised for projects which can evidence how they complement, support and enable research in the existing EPSRC portfolio and the strategic aims of the councils.
+Funding will be prioritised for projects which can evidence how they complement, support and enable research in the existing EPSRC portfolio and the strategic aims of the research council.

-Note that projects to develop software on the GPU hardware component of ARCHER2 are not within the remit of this call.
+During the course of the project applicants will get access to ARCHER2 including the upcoming GPU component.
+Please note that projects requiring access to the upcoming GPU component cannot begin until this is available.
+These projects are expected to start from 1st January 2024 onwards.
+The expectation is that the outputs of an eCSE project are made available on ARCHER2 (either the CPU or GPU components).
+If this is not possible this should be explained in the proposal.

 ### Funding and eligibility

-Funding is provided for software which results in research which is within the remit of EPSRC.
+Funding is available either for improving software to run efficiently on the current ARCHER2 system, or for preparing the current ARCHER2 software stack for future Exascale successors of ARCHER2.
+The overall goal is enable ARCHER2 software to deliver better science on the current ARCHER2 system or its successors.
+Please note that only software which results in research which is within the remit of EPSRC is eligible for this call.

+Proposals preparing for a future Exascale successor to ARCHER2 should clearly explain why an Exascale system will be of benefit for their science, how the proposed work will prepare for Exascale, and why the proposed work will benefit the ARCHER2 community now or in the future.

 Funding can be requested for staff located at the institution of the PI, third parties, or can include staff from the centralised CSE support team or a mixture of the above.
 Funding can be requested for between 1 and 18 person months in total.
 Staff employed on an eCSE project are expected to play a full part in